spacemeshos/docs/docs/start/smeshing/netconfig.md

 title: Network Configuration
 ---

-> The Spacemesh App (the App) should work on most home broadband Internet connections without a need to manually configure your network or firewall.
+The Spacemesh App (Smapp) should work on most home broadband Internet connections without a need to manually configure your network or firewall.
 If you see a network connection error in the App then try following the steps described below to resolve this issue.

 ## Overview